dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

   Visual Studio Code starts [Kestrel](xref:fundamentals/servers/kestrel), launches a browser, and goes to `https://localhost:5001`.
 The address bar shows `localhost:port:5001` and not something like `example.com`.
 That's because `localhost` is the standard hostname for the local computer.
 Localhost only serves web requests from the local computer.

-  Launching the app with Ctrl+F5 (non-debug mode) allows you to make code changes, save the file, refresh the browser, and see the code changes.
-Many developers prefer to use non-debug mode to refresh the page and view changes.
+Launching the app with Ctrl+F5 (non-debug mode) allows you to:

+* Make code changes.
+* Save the file.
+* Refresh the browser and see the code changes.

 * Select **Accept** to consent to tracking.
 This app doesn't track personal information.
-The template generated code includes assets to help meet [General Data Protection Regulation (GDPR)](xref:security/gdpr).
+The template-generated code includes assets to help meet [General Data Protection Regulation (GDPR)](xref:security/gdpr).

   ![Home or Index page](start-mvc/_static/privacy.png)